annaharri89/stitchCounter/README.md

 /* TODO Create a Settings Activity */
-/* TODO: Create an About Activity in the Settings Activity*/ /* TODO: vertically align doubleCounterActivity landscape template for small screens */ /* TODO: look into issue where on orientation change causes the counter to reset to the last saved state. google app manifest /* TODO: Implement help button */
+/* TODO: Create an About Activity in the Settings Activity*/ /* TODO: vertically align doubleCounterActivity landscape template for small screens */ /* TODO: keyboard pops open after new project is created on large devices. look into removing focus from project name edittext*/
+/* TODO: look into issue where on orientation change causes the counter to reset to the last saved state. google app manifest /* TODO: Implement help button */
     /* TODO: implement layouts for different sized devices */